aws/sagemaker-python-sdk/README.rst

 I want to train a SageMaker Estimator with local data, how do I do this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You‚Äôll need to upload the data to S3 before training.
+Youíll need to upload the data to S3 before training.
 You can use the AWS Command Line Tool (the aws cli) to achieve this.

-If you don‚Äôt have the aws cli, you can install it using pip:
+If you donít have the aws cli, you can install it using pip:

 ::

     pip install awscli --upgrade --user

-If you don‚Äôt have pip or want to learn more about installing the aws cli, please refer to the official `Amazon aws cli installation guide <http://docs.aws.amazon.com/cli/latest/userguide/installing.html>`__.
+If you donít have pip or want to learn more about installing the aws cli, please refer to the official `Amazon aws cli installation guide <http://docs.aws.amazon.com/cli/latest/userguide/installing.html>`__.

 Once you have the aws cli installed, you can upload a directory of files to S3 with the following command: